 St. George's Episcopal Church Rochester, New York, certified its 10 acres which includes: a retention pond and bird baths for water sources; oak trees, natural grasses and wildflowers for food; hedges and grasslands for shelter; and trees and bluebird houses for raising young.

 In Austin, Texas, for example, a Unitarian Church, a Buddhist Meditation Center, a Jewish synagogue, and a Baptist church individually certified along with many other community groups and residences and helped Austin become a Community Wildlife Habitat™.
 In Rye, New York, the Wainwright House—a center for spiritual exploration, health, and well-being—and the Community Synagogue of Rye have certified as part of helping their city achieve Community Wildlife Habitat status.

 In addition, a new program enhances the basic Certified Wildlife Habitat® status and supports these faith communities to go a step further to create a Sacred Grounds™ program, which requires additional elements to engage congregational members to increase their stewardship for wildlife and the environment.
 These elements include:

-All places of worship are encourage to help pollinators and other wildlife by incorporating native plants, a water source and other natural elements to provide cover and places to raise young and Certify Today!
+All places of worship are encouraged to help pollinators and other wildlife by incorporating native plants, a water source, and other natural elements to provide cover and places to raise young.
+Certify today!